 - 17. This section discusses the procedural and substantive aspects of the ex-post competition investigations URCA may undertake.
-This will assist Licensees and other Persons (including the general public and consumers) in understanding the process to submit a complaint to URCA, the procedure URCA will follow to investigate any such complaint or by launching its own investigation into an alleged anticompetitive conduct of a Licensee, and the economic principles and evidence URCA will rely on during its investigation. - 18.
+This will assist Licensees and others Persons (including the general public and consumers) in understanding the process to submit a complaint to URCA, the procedure URCA will follow to investigate any such complaint or by launching its own investigation into an alleged anticompetitive conduct of a Licensee, and the economic principles and evidence URCA will rely on during its investigation.
+It should be noted that URCA's assessment will be specific to the investigation it undertakes.
+While these decisions may reflect particular views URCA may take in general, each assessment will be grounded in the specific circumstances of each case. - 18.
 There are two types of anticompetitive conduct that may distort the effective functioning of competition and lead to an ex-post competition investigation: - (i) Anticompetitive Agreements: Most Agreements between market players benefit consumers and can stimulate innovation and more efficient business practices.
 However, they may harm competition when they are intended to coordinate behaviors on key determinants of the economic equilibrium such as price, quantity, product quality, or innovation.
 Such conduct can be subject to a complaint from a Licensee or relevant Undertakings or lead URCA to open an investigation on its own initiative. - (i) Abuse of dominance: The abuse of dominance represents a situation where a Licensee holding a dominant position abuses this situation by charging excessively high prices to its Customers or by preventing, restricting or distorting competition in the ECS or ES within The Bahamas.
 For the avoidance of doubt, the prohibition is on the abuse of the dominant position, not on the holding of a dominant position. - 19.
 Persons concerned by the following ex-post competition investigations are: - (i) Licensees and Undertakings operating within anticompetitive Agreements; - (ii) Licensees holding a dominant position in the relevant market, as determined by URCA as part of its investigation.